Building BDA's eAuction Platform

 The map is the core of the experience, so I focused on a few things:

-• Two base layers: a street map for navigation context and a satellite layer for on-ground context so people can check access roads, nearby development, and the surroundings before shortlisting a site.
+- Two base layers: a street map for navigation context and a satellite layer for on-ground context so people can check access roads, nearby development, and the surroundings before shortlisting a site.

-• Validation for missing data: The platform is designed to handle gaps gracefully.
+- Validation for missing data: The platform is designed to handle gaps gracefully.
 Sites without usable coordinates still appear in lists, and the interface avoids implying accuracy where it cannot be guaranteed.
 This was important from a transparency standpoint.
 Clear communication also means being clear about limitations.

-• Boundaries where available: site boundary data came in varying formats and zipped files, which weren’t inherently web-friendly.
+- Boundaries where available: site boundary data came in varying formats and zipped files, which weren’t inherently web-friendly.
 I parsed this data as GeoJSON and rendered it as an overlay so the map can show boundary outlines to communicate extent or shape.

 Styling and layout:

-The mobile map UX was mostly CSS.
 On desktop, showing a list and a map side-by-side is pretty straightforward. however, on mobile, it’s not because you’re always trading off between “I want to see a list of sites” and “I want to see it on a map.”

 On mobile, the map and the site list share the same vertical space.
-Instead of hiding one behind tabs, I implemented a three-state layout: a default split view, a map-expanded view, and a map-collapsed view.
+Instead of hiding them behind tabs, I implemented a three-state layout: a default split view, a map-expanded view, and a map-collapsed view.
 Users can move between these states using a drag handle placed between the list and the map, which allows them to shift focus without losing context.

-The code is fully open source.
+The code is fully open source github.com/zen-citizen/bda-auction-siteWhy We Took This On

 At Zen Citizen, we see communication as part of public infrastructure.
 When information is unclear, citizens bear the cost — in time, effort, and anxiety.